Contributed By Duensing Kippen, Ltd.

 Additionally, commercial real estate investors typically conduct economic and physical due diligence into the property.
 The former will usually include an assessment of the revenue generated by the property, eg, from rental tenants, while the latter will typically include one or more physical surveys, eg, topographical, hydrological, etc of the property.

 The seller typically provides contractual representations and warranties of ownership and proof that no third-party rights, such as any mortgage or lease, encumber the property.
+The coronavirus pandemic has not driven any changes in this regard.

 The seller is also liable by statute for the consequences of any disturbance caused to the buyer’s possession of, or eviction from, the property by any person having a right over the property at the time of sale, of which the buyer was unaware, or by the fault of the seller.